yashikarawal/FoodWebsite/README.md

-# 🍽️ Food Website - Frontend Project
+# 🍽️ Food Ordering and Restaurant Showcase Website - Frontend Project

 This is a responsive and visually engaging static food website built using only **HTML** and **CSS**.
 The site showcases a variety of food items, complete with images, menu cards, order forms, and customer reviews.
 It is ideal as a portfolio project or template for a basic restaurant website.
 ---